yannpradel/ai_puissance_4/README.md

 hotfix = urgent fix that needs to be treated urgently

-To all the pull requests must be added a description, to explain why the changes is done, or why it is added to the ETL/Looker
+To all the pull requests must be added a description, to explain why the changes is done.

 # Branch agreements :
 fp/number issue-name issue